-1 2) Grid operations for gas operations and vehicle fleet: \$196 million of labor and 2 material due to less work and fewer truck rolls given that the CEF-EC enables remote 3 electric disconnect and reconnect processes.
-Although this is electric work, resources 4 from gas operations are used to perform these duties.
-5 3) Grid operations for electric operations: \$124 million of labor and material savings due 6 to less work and fewer truck rolls given that the CEF-EC enables remote disconnect 7 and reconnect processes, reduces customer power quality visits and investigation, and 8 provides outage management improvements, particularly with regard to nested 9 outages.
+1 The re- duction in revenue requirements due to the savings would be realized by customers through 2 PSE& G base rate cases.
+The operational savings will be realized in the following areas and are 3 approx timate values through 2040: 4 1) Customer operations: \$669 million of savings due to reduced labor costs given that the 5 iESP remote data and connection capabilities eliminates almost all manual meter reading, 6 some call center roles, and field collection work, and also increases data accuracy of meter 7 reads from 91% to at least 99%, thus reducing the amount of estimated readings and 8 increasing bill accuracy; 9 2) Grid operations for gas operations and vehicle fleet: \$232 million of labor and material due 10 to less work and fewer truck rolls given that the CEF-EC enables remote electric disconnect 11 and reconnect processes.
+Although this is electric work, resources from gas operations are 12 used to perform these duties.
+13 3) Grid operations for electric operations: \$147 million of labor and material savings due to 14 less work and fewer truck rolls given that the CEF-EC enables remote disconnect and 15 reconnect processes, reduces customer power quality visits and investigation, and provides 16 outage management improvements, particularly with regard to nested outages.

-10 Q. Does the CEF-EC Release 1 result in environmental benefits?
+17 Q. Does the CEF-EC Release 1 result in environmental benefits?

-11 Yes.
-The CEF-EC Release 1 program will result in environmental benefits, including A. 12 putting New Jersey back on track to meet the mandates of New Jersey's Global Warming Response Act, while also reducing air pollution and smog that disproportionally impact the 13 14 state's urban centers and low-income residents.
-Specifically, the CEF-EC Release 1 will 15 result in the reduction of carbon dioxide emissions by 2,761 tons through fewer truck rolls.
-16 The economic value of these emissions reductions, and of the other EC benefits discussed 17 qualitatively in the EC Business Case, are not included in the benefits quantified in Figure 5 18 above.
+A. Yes.
+The CEF-EC Release 1 program will result in environmental benefits, including putting New Jersey back on track to meet the mandates of New Jersey's Global Warming Response

+20 Act, while also reducing air pollution and smog that disproportionally impact the state's urban

-&lt;sup>6 See N.J.S.A.
+$^{6}$ See N.J.S.A.
 26:2c-37 et seq.
 The NJ Global Warming Response Act establishes two greenhouse gas limits: the first requires New Jersey by 2020 to reduce greenhouse gas emissions to an amount equal to or below the 1990 level of statewide greenhouse gas emissions; the second requires New Jersey by 2050 to reduce greenhouse gas emissions by at least 80 percent of the 2006 level of statewide greenhouse gas emissions.